Home > Bankruptcy >

 What Are the Steps to Filing Chapter 7 Bankruptcy?

-We have discussed the do-it-your yourself steps.
-Nonetheless, the success of your Chapter 7 bankruptcy most likely will lie in finding an experienced bankruptcy attorney.
+As the American Bankruptcy Institute’s Flynn noted earlier, the chances for success with your Chapter 7 bankruptcy improve if you find and use an experienced bankruptcy attorney.
 Once you decide on an attorney, you can refer creditors to your lawyer’s office.
 Filing the petition will trigger an “automatic stay,’’ which means creditors can’t pursue lawsuits, garnish your wages or contact you about your debts.

-1. The process begins with the debtor filling out a series of forms detailing records of assets, liabilities, income, expenses, and overall financial standing, plus any existing contracts or leases in the debtor’s name.
+- The procedure begins with the debtor filling out a series of forms detailing records of assets, liabilities, income, expenses, and overall financial standing, plus any existing contracts or leases in the debtor’s name.

-7. The next step is to make sure if you made promises about secured debt – usually a home or automobile, but sometimes a personal loan – you fulfilled those promises.
+- The next step is to make sure you fulfilled any promises you made about secured debt– usually a home or automobile, but sometimes a personal loan.

-8. Then comes a second counseling session called “debtor education,” lessons on handling debt and other personal finances presented, again, by nonprofit credit counseling agencies.
+- Then comes a second counseling session called “debtor education,” which includes lessons on handling debt and other personal finances presented, again, by a nonprofit credit counseling agency.
 The goal of debtor education is to help you make a success of your fresh start.
 Unless you’re a high-stakes real estate developer, one bankruptcy is enough for a lifetime.

-9. If all goes well – and, as noted earlier, in the vast majority of attorney-represented cases it does – the judge will discharge your qualified debts, eliminating your legal obligation to repay your creditors.
+- If all goes well – and, again, in the vast majority of attorney-represented cases it does – the judge will discharge your qualified debts, eliminating your legal obligation to repay your creditors.

 Chapter 7 Bankruptcy Discharge